CLI & Scriptability API

 crystl shard rename --gem myapp --shard opal --name "" # clear it → back to the crystal name

-The label is display-only — it never changes the shard’s crystal name, git branch, or worktree, so a rename can’t break identity or addressing.
+The label is display-only: it never changes the shard’s crystal name, git branch, or worktree, so a rename can’t break identity or addressing.
 It’s normalized to a short canonical form (lowercased, ≤14 characters, control characters stripped) so it reads the same everywhere it’s shown or typed.
-After renaming, you can address the shard by its new label, its crystal name, or its id — all case-insensitive; --shard matches identity (name/id) first, then a label, and errors if a label is ambiguous.
+After renaming, you can address the shard by its new label, its crystal name, or its id.
+All three are case-insensitive; --shard matches identity (name/id) first, then a label, and errors if a label is ambiguous.
 An empty --name clears the label.

 Rename is refused for shards whose name isn’t yours to change: Quest party members (their name comes from the hero/role) and side-quest participants (the name is the live message routing key).
 Rename a solo hero instead, or edit the hero in Settings → Heroes.